Healthdirect Free Australian health advice you can count on.

 • Heroin is an addictive, illegal drug belonging to the opioid family.

-• A heroin overdose can cause seizures, strokes, and even death.
+• A heroin overdose is a medical emergency that can cause coma and death.

-• Over time, a person can become tolerant and dependent on heroin, leading to higher doses and worse side effects.
+• Over time, you can become tolerant and dependent on heroin, leading to higher doses and worse side effects.

 What is heroin?